waqaarkhan92/swiftlead/docs/Screen_Layouts_v2.5.1_10of10.md

 *Enhanced v2.5.1 — UX improvements, widget optimization, and micro-interactions applied 2025-11-02.*

+> **📝 Document Updates Note:** This document has been updated to reflect the actual implementation.
+The Drawer Menu section (§1050) now includes **Contacts**, **Marketing**, and **Reviews** in addition to the originally specified items (AI Hub, Reports & Analytics, Settings, Support & Help, Legal / Privacy).
+These updates align the specification with the current application implementation.

 > **v2.5.1 Enhancement Note:** Added comprehensive state handling (empty/loading/error), improved micro-interactions, skeleton loaders, tooltips, contextual help, progress indicators, and optimized widget usage across all screens.
 Enhanced responsive behavior and accessibility.

 Complete visual specification for screen layouts, component hierarchies, and interaction patterns.